 The great cities of the Maya civilisation, that dominated Central America in the days before the Europeans came, today lie deep in the jungle, and are only gradually being uncovered.

-The great cities of the Maya civilisation, that dominated Central America in the days before the Europeans came, today lie deep in the jungle, and are only gradually being uncovered.
+Background: The great cities of the Maya civilisation, that dominated Central America in the days before the Europeans came, today lie deep in the jungle, and are only gradually being uncovered.
 But a few descendants of the Maya people have still retained the faith and customs of that civilisation.
 They are the Lacandon Indians, now reduced to a few hundreds, and in danger of completely dying out.

 SYNOPSIS: They live near the mouth of the Usumacinta River, close to the border of Mexico and Guatemala.
 And they still pray to the ancient gods of the Maya for rain, good health, food and prosperity.
 They are farmers, hunters and fishermen; and their ritual songs and dances call on the gods to bless their corn, and provide the game and the fish.